WarpRomo/slurm-lightsail-cluster/examples/rubiks-cube-solver-2x2/README.md

 > [!IMPORTANT]
 > **Performance**
 > This solver is optimized for finding the *optimal* (shortest) solution.
-For hard scrambles (11+ moves), the frontier grows exponentially.
 Using more nodes significantly reduces the time per depth level.